vujkovicm/longGWAS/README.md

 # GWAS on longitudinal data
-e.g. multiple time point measurements of a phenotype
+e.g. multiple time point measurements of a phenotype.
+See _description.txt for more information on the background.

-These scripts will let you go from plink format to the desired format that is used based on the following paper
+These scripts will let you go from plink to the desired format to use in longGWAS R source

-Furlotte NA, Eskin E, Eyheramendy S (2012) Genome-wide association mapping with longitudinal data.
-Genet Epidemiol 36: 463–471.

 more info and source code for R: http://genetics.cs.ucla.edu/longGWAS/index.html